Strategic planning to maximize sales with Facebook & Instagram ads 2019

 First off; make sure you have all your basics right.

-- That your pixel is implemented correctly and the pixel event is running without errors.
+- Check that your Facebook pixel is implemented correctly and that all pixel event is running without errors.
 Go to pixel from the main menu in Ads Manager to check your pixel status.

-- That your Product Catalog is up to date, formatted correctly and sending the right parameters.
+- Check that your Product Catalog is up to date, formatted correctly and sending the right parameters.
 Go to Catalog from the main menu in Ads Manager to check your catalog status.

 - Make sure to have up-to-date custom audiences (GDPR compatible) and fresh expanded lookalike audiences; use high value based lookalikes from your pixel to find more high converting people.
 A good seed audience will probably appear to be a golden ticket.
-Consolidate audiences as much as you can.
+Consolidate ad sets as much as you can to prevent overlap.

 - If you are a brand shipping globally, have a look at your payment methods to make sure you have enough payment options making it easy to purchase from your site wherever you are in the world.
 This can be a deal breaker later on.